smithy-lang/smithy/docs/source-2.0/tutorials/full-stack-tutorial.rst

 ========
 For this tutorial, imagine we own a coffee shop.
 We would like to create a website for our customers to place an order online, and be able to grab their coffee on the go.
-This application should show the available coffees, and allow the customer to order a coffee.
+This application should show the available coffees, and allow a customer to order a coffee.

 To build this application, we will walk you through using Smithy to define a model for the coffee service, generate code for the client and server, and implement the front-end and back-end for the service.